Well, you can stick a candy cane in it, because one of our favorite seasonal projects ever is officially done!

 Then we remembered a cool local shop called Big Secret who uses a laser cutting/engraving machine to make all sorts of stuff.
 They were super excited to help out and offered to donate their time and materials to cut us a bunch of trees in varying sizes (we just sent them some free clip art that we found online for them to use as their template).
 Then we coated them in a variety of metallic spray paints so they’d pop against the painted wall and secured them with 3M removable velcro strips (so they can slip right off the wall without damaging it after the holidays).

 Another local company that jumped in to help us pull the room together for these awesome kids and families was U-Fab.
-They made two custom valances for the two big windows in the room out of a version of this fabric that we selected a few weeks back.
+They made two custom valances for the two big windows in the room out.
 We liked how the pattern looked kinda festive and seasonal, yet it can still work in the room year-round.

 And since there wasn’t time to have a chair custom upholstered, they kindly offered one up from their showroom floor – and boy was it a hit!
 People didn’t want to get up once they sat in it, and Santa even paid a visit to the kids and had a nice big armchair waiting for him.
 There’s also talk of U-Fab recovering it with durable/wipeable vinyl if this fabric doesn’t hold up down the line, but all of the staff and kids seemed really excited to have a cozy place to sit by the tree in the meantime.